flugg/laravel-responder/README.md

 ### Serializing Response Data

-After the data has been transformed, it will be serialized using the set success serializer in the configuration file, which defaults to the package's own `Flugg\Responder\Serializers\SuccessSerializer`.
+After the data has been transformed, it will be serialized using the specified success serializer in the configuration file, which defaults to the package's own `Flugg\Responder\Serializers\SuccessSerializer`.
 You can overwrite this on your responses using the `serializer` method:

 ```php
 return responder()->success()->serializer(JsonApiSerializer::class)->respond();